Chris Lowe: Other instruments

-The song "Later Tonight" on the first Pet Shop Boys album, Please (1986), was recorded live in the studio with Lowe on piano.
-He played trombone on the song "I Want a Lover" from the same album, (Note: In the notes to the album Please, Tennant and Lowe commented: "T: Chris brought his trombone into the studio.
+Lowe played trombone on the song "I Want a Lover" on the first Pet Shop Boys album, Please (1986), (Note: In the notes to the album Please, Tennant and Lowe commented: "T: Chris brought his trombone into the studio.
 He wasn't very keen on doing it."
 L: "[Producer] Blue Weaver insisted.
 I learned the trombone when I was about ten.
 My grandfather played the trombone".) and he appeared with his trombone in the video for the song "What Have I Done to Deserve This?" in 1987.
-Lowe played "It's a Sin" on the Wurlitzer organ in the Blackpool Tower Ballroom for the 2006 documentary Pet Shop Boys: A Life in Pop.
+The song "Later Tonight" from Please was recorded live in the studio with Lowe on piano.
+He played "It's a Sin" on the Wurlitzer organ in the Blackpool Tower Ballroom for the 2006 documentary Pet Shop Boys: A Life in Pop.

 Solo appearances

-In 1993, he wrote and produced the track "Do the Right Thing" for Arsenal footballer Ian Wright.
+In 1993, Lowe wrote and produced the track "Do the Right Thing" for footballer Ian Wright, who played for Lowe's favourite team, Arsenal.
 The song featured backing vocals by long-time Pet Shop Boys backing singer Sylvia Mason-James, and the single featured remixes by Rollo.

 Two years later, Lowe had a cameo in the Australian soap opera Neighbours.
 His appearance was filmed while Pet Shop Boys were touring Australia in 1994.

 In 2004, he was commissioned to do music for an advertisement for the sunscreen brand Blockhead.
 The song ended up in a remixed version on a "Café Mambo" compilation.

 Lowe wrote the music for the song "Streets of Berlin", featured in the 2006 revival of Bent at the Trafalgar Studios in Whitehall.

 In 2011, Lowe appeared as featured vocalist on Stop Modernists' cover version of the New Order song "Subculture".
 It was the first time he had appeared as a vocalist on a non-Pet Shop Boys project.